Max Dana - Blog

 Car chases in movies: Bullitt, Terminator 2, Mad Max 2…

-But there are a slew of other films with great chase scenes, such as The Fast and the Furious (2001), Ronin (1998), Taxi (1998), Gone in 60 Seconds (1974 original version)… I like cars and I like action movies, so the perfect crossover is car chases in movies.
+There are plenty of other great chase scenes, too, in films like The Fast and the Furious (2001), Ronin (1998), Taxi (1998), and the original Gone in 60 Seconds (1974).
+I love cars and action movies, so a well-executed car chase is the perfect crossover for me.

 Related Posts